 The Globe and Mail’s move to video mirrors efforts at other prominent newspapers, where much of the news that’s fit to print is regularly shot and posted.
 And the strategy has paid off in readership and revenues.
-In just two years, the Globe and Mail has become a video force, publishing 200 videos a month on the Globe Digital Network, which includes the paper’s website, mobile site and news app for iPad and iPhone.
-The network gets over four million unique visitors a month — more than any other individual newspaper site — and nearly 107 million monthly page views.
+In just two years, the Globe and Mail has become a video force, publishing 200 videos a month on the Globe Digital Network, which includes the paper’s website, mobile site, and news app for iPad and iPhone.
+The network gets over 4 million unique visitors per month — more than any other individual newspaper site — and nearly 107 million monthly page views.

 Just as impressive is how the newspaper achieved its video results.
 After briefly considering partnering with a video content provider, the Globe and Mail decided to grow its own flexible in-house video team.
-“When we relaunched our Life site two years ago, we needed to create all of these cooking and health videos,” says Borra.
-“There was a pivotal moment when we realised we had all the talent to do them here.
+“When we relaunched our Life site two years ago we needed to create all of these cooking and health videos,” says Borra.
+“There was a pivot moment when we realized we had all the talent to do them here.
 So we decided to go for it and expand our video operation.”

 Anticipating that scenario, Dell used a Canon HD camcorder on a monopod camera support with a directional shotgun microphone mounted to the top.
 That allowed him to lift the camera over the heads of other media to capture good sound and footage of the mayor entering his office.
 For the news conference that followed about an hour later, he used the same camera and monopod combination with a Sennheiser wireless microphone set.